Analyticity and resurgence in wall-crossing formulas: Analytic stability data and resurgence

 On the other hand, the construction of Section \ref{resurgence conjecture} (and even an earlier Section \ref{introducing parameter}) gives rise to an analytic fiber bundle over $\C_t^\ast$ with a non-linear connection, coming from the maps $z^\gamma\mapsto g_{i,t}(z^\gamma)$.
 Then we have an open embedding of this bundle with non-linear connection to the trivial one.

-The reader can compare the above considerations with the construction of the analytic bundle with non-linear flat connection over $\C_t$ with the fiber at $t=0$ given by moduli space $\MM_{Higgs}$ of possibly irregular Higgs bundles on a curve (see [KoSo3]).
+\begin{rmk} The reader can compare the above considerations with the construction of the analytic bundle with non-linear flat connection over $\C_t$ with the fiber at $t=0$ given by moduli space $\MM_{Higgs}$ of possibly irregular Higgs bundles on a curve (see [KoSo3]).
 The non-linear analytic fiber bundle over $\C^\ast_t$ has the fiber given by the cluster variety $\MM_{Betti}$.
 The chain of projective lines ``at infinity" for each fiber can be visualized by means of the WKB expansion as $t\to 0$ of the flat sections of the corresponding (by the Riemann-Hilbert equivalence) $t$-connection.
 The cluster variety is ``glued" from tori ${\bf T}$ corresponding to the lattice $\Gamma$, which is essentially the first homology group of the spectral curve.
 In this example we have a wall-crossing structure rather than a stability data on $Vect_\Gamma$, as at the beginning of this subsection.
-Fiber at $t=0$ is obtained by the blow-up of $\MM_{Higgs}$ at an abelian variety, which is a fiber of the Hitchin fibration.
+Fiber at $t=0$ is obtained by the blow-up of $\MM^{tot}$ (see Section \ref{examples}, example 3)) at an abelian variety, which is a fiber of the Hitchin fibration $\MM_{Higgs}$ placed at $t=0$.
+All that will be discussed in more detail in our subsequent papers on our big project ``Holomorphic Floer Theory" (see [KoSo4]). \end{rmk}

 The above considerations can be upgraded further giving a full twistor family of analytic manifolds over ${\bf P}^1$ as long as we impose some ``reality conditions" on the stability data.
 The twistor family (equivalently hyperk\"ahler metric, maybe incomplete on the fiber at $t=0$) should be obtained via the techniques analogous to [GaMoNe1].